cihancanayyildiz/anchor-dice-roll-game/README.md

 ### Future improvements:

 1. Randomization is weak.
-It needs be better.
+It needs to be better.
 2. Program needs to be tested on devnet with a well written frontend by using phantom wallet.